 Edeka Südwest’s ‘Hofglück’ program is one that favors regional animal feeds and other quality criteria, particularly in relation to animal welfare.
-The animals have more space, and possibility for exercise, and limited transport time, according to Michaela Meyer, head of sustainability, Edeka Südwest.
+The animals have more space, possibility for exercise, and limited transport time, said Michaela Meyer, head of sustainability, Edeka Südwest.

-She said that in order to also focus on sustainability and to place a greater emphasis on the use of regional animal feed, the retailer has been cooperating with the Donau Soja Organization since January this year, to use GMO-free soy ingredients.
+In order to also focus on sustainability and to place a greater emphasis on the use of regional animal feed, the retailer has been cooperating with Donau Soja since January this year, to use GMO-free soy ingredients, she explained.

 “In the participating Edeka Südwest markets, various meat and sausage products such as bratwursts, pork goulash and pork schnitzel will be offered under the new brand.”